jameswatts/cake-toolkit/Docs/Documentation/Examples.md

 Conditionally Adding Objects
 ----------------------------

+Add an object based upon a condition, which will only be added if the condition resolves to true.

 ```php
 $myDiv->addIf($condition === true, $mySpan);
 ```

 Adding Objects from a Callback
 ------------------------------

+Add an object from a callback function, any "callable" function in *PHP* is valid.

 ```php
 $myDiv->addWhile(function(&$parent, &$view, &$data, $i) {